-Jay Srinivasan is Co-Partner in Charge of the Los Angeles office of Gibson, Dunn & Crutcher, where he practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues.
-Mr. Srinivasan represents a wide range of clients in the energy, entertainment, medical, and high tech industries in litigation, and also provides antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
+Jay Srinivasan is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+Mr. Srinivasan practices in the firm’s Antitrust and Trade Regulation Practice Group with a focus on intellectual property and technology-related issues, and previously served as partner in charge of the Los Angeles office.
+The Daily Journal named him their 2022 “Top Antitrust Lawyers” list, which features California’s top Antitrust lawyers.
+He represents a wide range of clients in the energy, entertainment, medical, and high tech industries in litigation, and also provides antitrust advice in the context of mergers/joint collaborations, government investigations, and proposed business practices.
 In addition to his antitrust practice, Mr. Srinivasan specializes in complex business litigation and class action defense.

 Representative antitrust engagements include: